Josef Wenzl

-Josef Wenzl (born 20 December 1984 in Zwiesel) is a German cross-country skier who has competed since 2002.
+Josef Wenzl (born 20 December 1984) is a German cross-country skier who has competed since 2002.
 He finished 31st in the individual sprint at the 2010 Winter Olympics in Vancouver, British Columbia, Canada.

 Wenzl's best finish at the FIS Nordic World Ski Championships was 14th in the sprint event at Sapporo in 2007.

 His only World Cup victory was in a sprint event at Düsseldorf in October 2007.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).